ArenKDesai/Aren-s-Notes/Kafka.md

 When messages are written, it might contain only a value, in which case the producer rotates between partitions.
 This is called a **round-robin policy**.
 If the message has a key, the key can be hashed, and the same keys will go to the same partition.

-Messages are partially ordered, which means they can sometime
+Messages are partially ordered, which means they can sometimes be compared like integers, sometimes not.
 ### Poll
 The consumer's poll function returns batches when there's either enough data or there's a timeout.
 The batches contain some subset of partitions, and there's some number of messages in a partition, starting at the offset.
 Offsets are saved as the value from a dict of origins (like clicks).